 As well as the Information Kiosk, you have the opportunity to visit local hotels and help present and manage information events to engage with holiday makers who primarily use the beaches in the day time.
 It’s a good way to inform beach goers on how to behave on the nesting beaches to prevent harming the nests and also reinforce the importance of keeping them clean and encouraging the hotel to put their sunbeds away in the evening.
 Guests have a big say on how hotels are run so feedback by them is better then a bunch of hippy looking volunteers going on at them!
 It also gives hotel goers an opportunity to “adopt” a turtle or buy some gifts to help support ARCHELON’s mission.

 Camp life is so much fun and you are never short of interesting conversations, games of Greek backgammon tavli and a general atmosphere of good people from around the world coming together for one thing, the turtles!
 Ever since my experience with ARCHELON, I have become obsessed with sea turtles and any country I visit that has nesting turtle sites, I always try to visit the charity behind helping them, like the Gili Trawangan Turtle Hatchery in Indonesia and the Society for the Protection of Turtles in Northern Cyprus.
 I actually went on a Night Watch in Cyprus which we didn’t have the resources for in Chania.
-I luckily got to see a female Loggerhead turtle laying her eggs, it was incredible.
+I luckily got to see a female Loggerhead turtle laying her eggs, it was an incredible experience.

 If you’re even contemplating volunteering with ARCHELON, then I say definitely go for it.
 It really was one of the best summers of my life!
 It’s something you can do alone comfortably as you meet loads of new people or it can be great with a partner or friend too if it’s something you want to do together.
 It’s really rewarding knowing that you’re genuinely helping with the turtle population in Greece; the nest count has increased every year in Chania since I was there in 2011, which is awesome news.
-You not only learn about turtles, but also about other people who care about conservation and a lot about Greek people and it’s culture.
+You not only learn about turtles, but also about other people who care about conservation and a lot about Greek people and their culture.
 Greece is one of my favourite countries in Europe and ARCHELON has around 10 project areas you can choose from.
 Seriously, if you want to do something truly worthwhile, whilst chilling in the Greek sunshine then ARCHELON is the perfect adventure for you.

 Beautiful nature in Crete: